ArcticTechnology/ScramblerApp/README.md

 # Scrambler App
-The Scrambler is a terminal based encryption app that makes it easy to secure and/or obfuscate messages, files, and data.
+The Scrambler is a Python based encryption app that makes it easy to secure and/or obfuscate messages, files, and data.
 It leverages OpenSSL AES-256 with PBKDF2 to encrypt contents.
 This tool is primarily intended for Linux, but works on Windows and Mac using the Git Bash (https://git-scm.com/downloads).
 * Github repo: https://github.com/ArcticTechnology/ScramblerApp
 * PyPi: https://pypi.org/project/ScramblerApp/